Praqma/deploy2docker/deploy2docker-tests.md

 ## Test `deployer.sh`:
-Right, so we have everything in place.
-We can do some tests locally (on the dev/docker server itself), to see if `deployer.sh` does it's thing.
+Right, so when we have the deploy2docker tool-set in place, we can do some tests locally (on the dev/docker server itself), to see if `deployer.sh` does it's thing.

 Test 1-4 are checking the functionality with fake task file.
-Test 5 is the actual deployment with a real (example) repository.

 ### Test 1:
 On a separate terminal on the dev server, I create a dummy **task file** with the following entry.
 The script should detect it as invalid, and will not use it.